yashganar90/Nexathon2k24_ByteBenders/README.md

-# Hackathon Project: Poster Generator using Hugging Face API
+# KALAKRITI AI: Poster Generator using Hugging Face API

 Welcome to our Hackathon project repository!
 Our project is a Poster Generator that utilizes the Hugging Face API to generate images, and then allows users to add customizable text onto these images.